Prepared for Expert Review and Policymaker Consideration — Grounded in Consent and Parity

 Executive Summary

-The model defines the core institutions, decision-making procedures, and distribution of powers required to operate a coherent constitutional order.
-It establishes clear distinctions between national, regional, and shared competencies, supported by mechanisms that guarantee cross-community leadership, legislative balance, and independent constitutional oversight.
-Authority is exercised through structures that are transparent, inclusive, and legally constrained.
+The model defines core constitutional institutions, decision-making procedures, and the distribution of powers across national, regional, and shared levels, supported by cross-community leadership, legislative balance, and independent constitutional oversight.

-A formal constitutional and institutional version of this document, prepared for judicial, constitutional, and legislative consideration, is available at: Full Constitutional Model — The New Constitutional System (Judicial and Institutional Version)
+A formal constitutional and institutional version of this document is available at: The New Constitutional System — Full Constitutional Model (Judicial and Institutional Version)

 Foundational Constitutional Design Principles

-This constitutional system is structured around six interlocking principles that ensure shared governance is enduring, balanced, and legally enforceable:
+This constitutional system is structured around six interlocking principles, which define how authority is constituted, constrained, and sustained in practice.

 -